Why You Have Hemorrhoids And How to Get Rid Of Them

 But age is only one cause.
 Among women, hemorrhoids often develop during pregnancy when elevated progestin levels dilate the veins into cushions, causing them to swell.
 Among men, prolonged sitting, straining, diarrhea, chronic constipation, chronic vein problems, and even food allergies, can contribute.

 There is a wide range when it comes to hemorrhoid severity.
-“People don’t always realize that they have them,” Hollingsworth says, adding that common symptoms included blood on toilet paper, pain when passing bowel movements, taking extra time passing bowel movements, or feeling like you have to go and nothing comes out.
+“People don’t always realize that they have them,” Hollingsworth says, adding that common symptoms included blood on toilet paper, pain when pooping, taking extra time passing bowel movements, or feeling like you have to go and nothing comes out.
 “Hemorrhoids can also itch, and you can sometimes have stool leaking out even when you aren’t using the bathroom because of them.
 Swelling around the rectum or feeling like something is sticking out is common.”
 Grade one hemorrhoids are internal, only occasionally bleed, and can resolve on their own.
 Grade four hemorrhoids are permanently, externally prolapsed and require surgery to treat.